Some time back I gave

 for me to go on for there is too much to say about the value the word of God

-has to every man who is willing to reach down and pick his Bible up and begin
+has to every person who is willing to reach down and pick his Bible up and

 The 119th Psalm will tell you all about the word and its value.
 Read it.